 In 1972, in accordance with both the directives of Vatican Council II and its responsibilities to the larger Christian community, Holy Apostles College and Seminary broadened its purpose to include undergraduate degrees for men who were not seminarians and for women.
 Both Associate of Arts and Bachelor of Arts degrees were offered.

 In 1978, the focus of the seminary program broadened to include a graduate degree program in addition to the undergraduate seminary program.
-For the first time, seminarians were able to earn the Master of Divinity degree and complete the entire program of priestly formation at Holy Apostles College and Seminary.
+For the first time, seminarians were able to earn the Master of Divinity degree and complete the entire program of priestly formation at Holy Apostles Seminary.

 In 1979, Holy Apostles College and Seminary received accreditation from the New England Commission of Higher Education.